syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Open-and-save-Word-document-in-AWS-S3-Cloud-Storage.md

             MemoryStream outputStream = new MemoryStream();
             wordDocument.Save(outputStream, Syncfusion.DocIO.FormatType.Docx);

-            //Set the position as '0'.
-            outputStream.Position = 0;

             //Download the Word file in the browser FileStreamResult fileStreamResult = new FileStreamResult(outputStream, "application/msword");
             fileStreamResult.FileDownloadName = "EditWord.docx";